narwassco/mapbox-gl-js-client/README.md

 {
     accessToken : 'Your Mapbox AccessToken',
     attribution : 'Your attribution',
-    styles : [
+    cname: 'your custom domain', //change it to your custom domain or comment it styles : [
         { title: 'Style Name', uri: 'Stylefile URL',}, ],